 - MRI: This scan uses powerful magnets and a computer to take pictures of your brain.
 An MRI may show damage to your brain.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - Ultrasound: An ultrasound uses sound waves to show pictures on a monitor.
 An ultrasound may be done to show problems with your blood flow.

 - Antimalarial medicine: This is used to relieve your joint and skin symptoms of lupus, such as rash and joint pain.

 - Steroids: These decrease inflammation.
 They may be given as a pill, IV, or ointment.